sematext/docs/docs/integration/node.js.md

 ** Generate diagnostics file for Sematext Support **

 If you are not seeing some or any Node.js metrics, you can create a "diagnostics dump" and contact us via chat or email.
 To create the diagnostics dump just run the following in your application directory:

 ```
-node ./node_modules/spm-agent-nodejs/bin/spm-client-diagnostics.js
+sudo spm-nodejs-diagnostics
 ```

 This will create a ZIP file and show the Sematext Support email address to which the ZIP file should be sent.

 ## Integration